This content is for intermediary use only. If you're a mortgage customer, please

 Contractor income can be complex and we know that what’s on paper doesn’t always reflect your client’s current earnings or affordability potential.

-Aldermore’s changes are designed to give clients and brokers more choice and become a more contractor-friendly lender.
+Aldermore’s latest changes are designed to give clients and brokers more choice and make us one of the most contractor-friendly lenders in the market.

 We’re already well known for our support of the self-employed and this is another way we can be more flexible in supporting clients who can’t readily access a mortgage on the high street.